Slovenská verzia

 As a nun, sister Zdenka worked in the Bratislava state hospital and she helped to organize escape of imprisoned Catholic priests.
 In February 1952 she was arrested and the investigators tortured her to reveal even such information that didn´t refer to the reason of her apprehension.
 Finally, she was sentenced on June 17, 1952 to 12-year imprisonment and 10 years of the civil rights´ deprivation for the alleged high treason.
 She died in 1955 as a result of the inhuman treatment in the prison.

-SCHMIDTOVÁ ELENA
+SCHMIDTOVÁ HELENA

 Along with her friends she used to organize various Christian events and gatherings, for what she was imprisoned in 1952.
 They interrogated her, tried to force her to betray her fellows from the movement and sign fabricated testimonies.